giulia-vivarelli/AIFairness-Project/docs/source/index.rst

 The most frequent type of **event** is the “*CV Request*”, meaning that Akkodis has not yet received anything from that candidate.
 This could mean that for this kind of candidates there’s no way to determine whether they are eligible or not for the position.
+The distribution of ``Candidate State`` values for candidates that have not yet sent their CV is the following:

 .. image:: Akkodis_Dataset_Analysis_files/Akkodis_Dataset_Analysis_75_0.png

+The majority of this candidates have "*imported*" as ``Candidate State``, which means that there's no way to evaluate their suitability.

 **Event_feedback**
 ^^^^^^^^^^^^^^^^^^